 To test the temperature place your hand over the fire at cooking height with the palm side down.
 Count off the seconds you can hold it there.
 If you have to move your hand before getting to about seven then your fire is too hot.
 You can remove a log or raise up your cooking height.

 As you add wood to your fire, be aware of what that does to the temperature.
 Normally you will get a spike in temperature as you add wood.
-What I like to do when I add a log is wait until it is lit and then move it off to the side so it is not touching the other logs.
+What I like to do when I add a log is wait until it is lit and then move it off to the side so it’s not touching the other logs.

 Then when it has burned down some I can move it back with the others.
 Do your hand temperature check frequently to make sure it does not get too hot.

-Ryan,
+1. Ryan,

 Good article.
 An alternative method of preparing jerky is the use of a barbeque grill, of course.
 I would be interested in hearing your thoughts on the use of various marinades.
 I know they add great flavor and make the jerky easier to chew, but I don’t know how they affect the long term storage life.